Sazerac4/zig-meets-c/README.md

 This is a work in progress, and help is welcome to add more examples, improve documentation, or provide corrections.

-## Embedded Related Point
+## Limitations

-- Using the libc with C code is currently a workaround, and Zig code will ignore it for now.
-(Planned for 0.15.0.
-[Issue](https://github.com/ziglang/zig/issues/20327))
+- Using the libc with C code is currently a workaround, and Zig code will ignore it for now. ([Issue](https://github.com/ziglang/zig/issues/20327))
-- JSON Compilation Database, which is used with many C tools (e.g., linters, LSPs, IDE,etc.), not yet supported.
-(Planned for 0.15.0.
-[PR](https://github.com/ziglang/zig/pull/22012)).
+- JSON Compilation Database, which is used with many C tools (e.g., linters, LSPs, IDE,etc.), not yet supported. ([PR](https://github.com/ziglang/zig/pull/22012)).
 - `@cImport` is planned to work differently in the future.
 For more details, see this [Zig issue](https://github.com/ziglang/zig/issues/20630).
 - [Translate-C](https://github.com/ziglang/zig/labels/translate-c) command (and `@cImport`) has difficulty translating some C declarations and macros found in Embedded Drivers or CMSIS files.
 (Work in Progress)
 - `Debug` Release mode without `-Og` optimization level can make binary too huge to fit in a device.
 However, the Clang documentation says `-Og Like -O1.
 In future versions, this option might disable different optimizations in order to improve debuggability.`, which could imply that the debugging experience may be less effective than with GCC.
-- No option to have ubsan with trap instead of runtime.
-It will increase the binary size if not disable (Planned for 0.15.0.[Issue](https://github.com/ziglang/zig/issues/23216))
 - Set `want_lto` to true can cause startup functions, vector_table and others symbols to be dropped, even if they are exported or used. ([Issue](https://github.com/ziglang/zig/issues/9844).
 Problem present with 0.14 releases)
 - Regression with finding linker scripts during cross-compilation ([Issue](https://github.com/ziglang/zig/issues/23111))